ArvinZJC/UoL_Y3S1_ML/README.md

 ## ATTENTION

-1. By 22 February 2020, everything looks good with Jupyter Notebook 6.0.3 in Anaconda (Python 3.7 version).
-As an option, the IPYNB files can also be opened and edited in VS Code + Python 3.7 (Anaconda).
+1. By 7 April 2020, everything looks good with Jupyter Notebook 6.0.3 in Anaconda.
+As an option, the IPYNB files can also be opened and edited in VS Code with Anaconda activated.
 The main packages used in the development are listed in Table 1.

 | Name | Version |
 | :-- | :--: |